-How to Make a Vision Board That Really Works (in 5 Simple Steps)
+How to Make a Vision Board for Manifestation in 5 Simple Steps

-A vision board is without question one of the most important Law of Attraction tools.
-I am a big fan of vision boards or so-called dream boards.
-It is not only a precious visualization tool; my vision board helped me to manifest all my dreams.
-That's why I wanted to show you how you can create a vision board that actually works.
+A vision board is without question one of the most powerful law of attraction tools.
+As I said, I’m a big fan of vision boards or so-called dream boards.

-In whatever situation you are I’d suggest you take the time to read this vision board guide and create your perfect vision board.
+In whatever situation you are I’d suggest you take the time to read this vision board guide to create your perfect vision board.

-Personally, I would say that my vision board is one of the most important factor of my success.
-Over the years I’ve been wondering how to perfect my vision board and made some exciting discoveries.
+Over the last 10+ years, I’ve been wondering how to perfect my own and made some exciting discoveries.

-- driving the car I always dreamt of
+- manifest the car I always dreamt of

 - manifest amazing travel opportunities

-Before we actually start to create a vision board, let’s start with some of the most crucial parts of the process.
-That a vision board can work for you, you need to know what a vision board is and how it works.
+Before we actually start to create a vision board, let’s start with some of the most crucial parts of the process; you need to know what this visual representation of your goals really is and how it works.

-Even if a vision board is sometimes also called a dream board, it has little to do with wishing and dreaming.
-It’s not about putting some pretty things on a white canvas and then hope that they will someday appear in your life.
+Even if this personal growth tool is sometimes also called a manifestation board or a dream board, it has little to do with just wishing and dreaming.
+It’s not about putting some pretty things on a white canvas and then hoping that they will someday appear in your life.

 Understanding how the subconscious mind works is part of the basic knowledge of the law of attraction and is essential for the law of attraction to work for you.